top of page

 MUSIC

-All children are given the opportunity to experience a wide variety of high quality learning activities which include performing, composing, listening and appraising.
+All children are given the opportunity to experience a wide variety of high quality learning activities which include improvising and composing, singing and playing, listening and appraising.

-We are committed to widen children's opportunities to develops skills in music through access to subsidised peripatetic instrumental teaching.
+We are committed to widening children's opportunities to develop skills in music through access to subsidised peripatetic instrumental teaching.
+The offer varies across sites but information can be found from school offices.

 In addition to the music curriculum, we seek to expose children to a wide range of recorded music from a variety of cultural and musical traditions through assemblies and in classrooms and we make cross-curricular links to the music scheme wherever possible.